FORD AUSSIE HOOPS

 Coaches actively guide players during games, with the freedom to pause play to teach, correct, and reinforce learning.
 This format helps bridge the gap between training and competition, ensuring players are prepared—physically and mentally—for their next step, whether that’s domestic competition or representative basketball.

-This new initiative is designed to help young players in the Rising Stars age group (7-9) make the transition from skills training to real-game scenarios in a supportive, coach-led environment.
+Our new Rising-Star Academy is a formal ‘Mini-Ball’ program that is designed to help young players in the Rising Stars age group (7-9) make the transition from skills training to real-game scenarios in a supportive, coach-led environment.
 This stage acts as a bridge between learning the basics and playing the game.

-Each weekly session (to be run on Saturday mornings) includes two key components:
+Each weekly session includes two key components:

 Skill Session (20 minutes):

 Before each game, players will take part in a structured, age-appropriate training block.
 This allows coaches to focus on fundamental skills and team concepts such as passing, spacing, defending, and movement without the ball.
-Sessions are progressive, building on prior weeks and giving players time to absorb and apply new techniques.

 Modified Games (20 minutes):